fabiofurini/Maximizing-submodular-utility-functions/READ_ME_PARAMETERS.txt

-TOLL_DERIVATIVE  -> it determines the tolerance in which the derivative is considered 0 (default 1e-12) TOLL_VIOL  -> it determines if a cut (on integer point) is considered violated (default 10e-10) TOLL_VIOL_FRAC_BEN  -> this is the violation of the fractional benders cuts (default 10e-6) FLAG_GREEDY_SOL -> if 1 it load the greedy solution to initialize the models
+TOLL_DERIVATIVE  -> it determines the tolerance in which the derivative is considered 0 (default 1e-12) TOLL_VIOL  -> it determines if a cut (on integer point) is considered violated (default 10e-10) TOLL_VIOL_FRAC_BEN  -> this is the violation of the fractional benders cuts (default 10e-6) FLAG_GREEDY_SOL -> if 1 it loads the greedy solution to initialize the models

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////
 ***Parameter 3: ''algorithm''